 Sawing using an atedai falls mainly into two categories – rough sawing for stock preparation, and precision sawing for finer work/joinery.

 Rough sawing doesn’t differ much from using low sawhorses… you lay your work flat on the bench, making sure to hang it over the side, or off the far end of the bench, and use your foot to stabilize the board while your hands work the saw.
-This is very quick and accurate and doesn’t require large, bulky, difficult-to-store sawhorses typically used in the Western woodworking tradition, but it is dependent on using Japanese saws.
+This is very quick and accurate methodology, one that doesn’t require the large, bulky, difficult-to-store sawhorses typically used in the Western woodworking tradition, but it is dependent on using Japanese saws.

 The process of rough sawing is the same, more or less, as when using low sawhorses.
 Using one’s feet to stabilize the workpiece helps significantly.
 You can also stand with both feet on the stock, which can be very useful when making big rip cuts in large stock.